 the last time that they would ever see the

 soldiers were given leaves so they could see the

 island.
 On November 5th, the ships sailed

-On December 8, 1941, just ten hours after Pearl Harbor was attacked, Robert and his men lived through the Japanese attack on Clark Field.
+On December 1st, the tanks were ordered to the perimeter of Clark Field.
+Two members of each tank crew remained with their tanks at all times.
+Just ten hours after Pearl Harbor was attacked, on December 8th, Robert and his men lived through the Japanese attack on Clark Field.
 It appears that the first time the company went into action against the Japanese that he was wounded within an hour and relieved of his duties.

 Sometime during the fight for the Philippines, Robert was hospitalized because he had received a shrapnel wound to his abdomen.
 When he was released, he was reassigned to Headquarters Company.
 He would later assume command of B Company.
 According to members of the company, he was an excellent commander.
 He was in command of the company when the order to surrender came on April 9, 1942.